-- if you’re more advanced, then these tables are likely everything you need.
+- if you’re more advanced, and already know some Russian grammar, then these tables are likely everything you need.
 For more information/explanation on 1 specific subcategory, you can navigate to the category you need with the table of contents above.

 How to form the Russian accusative case?

-We start by discussing exactly how to form the accusative case in Russian.
+We start by discussing exactly how to form the accusative case in the Russian grammar.
 That means all the nouns, adjectives and pronouns (under pronouns we also take a look at the possessive, demonstrative, interrogative and relative pronouns).

-The second part of the guide shows you exactly when you should use the accusative case.
+The second part of this Russian grammar guide shows you exactly when you should use the accusative case.

 Throughout the page, you find many different examples, and little tricks that help you learn the case better.